mustekat/portfolio-backend/README.md

     yarn start-dev

-Go to [localhost:8080](localhost:8080) if you are using the default port.
+The api is served from [localhost:8080/api/v1/](localhost:8080/api/v1) if you are using the default settings.

 ## Deploying to App Engine